MikhailSorokin/VR-Data-Visualization-Research-Grant-Project/README.md

 How to use this visualization:

 IMPORTANT - The first thing to do is download the DBLP dataset from here: https://www.dropbox.com/sh/qyf90qe3yxon2xi/AAAQzeRPpmJ-1lxhUFWavH8ba?dl=0.
-Warning, this file is pretty large (about 1 GB of space) and I couldn't include it as part of the Github repository, so it will have to be like this for now.
+WARNING, this file is pretty large (about 1 GB of space) and I couldn't include it as part of the Github repository, so it will have to be like this for now.

 However, if you push a change with the XML file, the gitignore file will make sure that the XML file won't be pushed with the rest of the changes.

-Also IMPORTANT, Place this file in the Assets directory once you have downloaded it and AFTER you have opened the project at least once (metadata needs to be loaded/assets need to be generated and such)!
+Also IMPORTANT, place this file in the Assets directory once you have downloaded it and AFTER you have opened the project at least once (metadata needs to be loaded/assets need to be generated and such)!

 Controls will be shown on the GUI displays in game.